Restaurant Night Fundraisers: Are They Worth It?

 - Enjoyable

-It's also easy to diversify your restaurant fundraising program, as you don’t necessarily have to fundraise at the same restaurant twice.
+Diversifying your restaurant fundraising program is easy, as you don't necessarily have to fundraise at the same restaurant twice.
 Offering your community members different cuisines could keep their engagement up.

 However, there are some cons, such as:

-- Varying profit margins—Depending on the restaurant’s fundraiser policies, you may not end the night with much money.
+- Varying profit margins—Depending on the restaurant's fundraising policies, you may not end the night with as much money as you'd expect.

-- Scheduling conflicts—Since dine-to-donate fundraisers usually take place on weeknights, you may be limiting participation from community members who have work or other commitments.
+- Scheduling conflicts—Since dine-to-donate fundraisers usually occur on weeknights, you may be limiting participation from community members with work or other commitments.

 - Personal taste differences—Simply put, you can't please everyone.
 Some people may choose not to come to your fundraiser because they dislike the food or that particular restaurant.

-Overall, our verdict is yes—restaurant fundraisers are worth it.
+Overall, our verdict is yes, a restaurant night fundraiser is worth it.
 They require minimal effort and can still yield a solid return for your organization.

 To minimize the disadvantages of restaurant fundraising, combine it with something even more effective: RaiseRight.

-Here are some popular restaurants that offer fundraisers and gift card earnings through RaiseRight:
+If you're looking for the best restaurant fundraisers but don't know where to start, here are some popular choices that offer both dine-to-donate events and gift card earnings through RaiseRight:

 - Applebee's